Sytuacja społeczno-gospodarcza kraju

 Consumer tendency

-Consumer confidence indicators, reflecting current and predicted tendencies in individual consumption, are less unfavourable than in April 2025.
-Among others, pessimistic forecasts about the country's economic situation and the level of unemployment have improved.
-According to respondents, the growth in consumer prices will continue.
+Consumer confidence indicators, reflecting current and predicted tendencies in individual consumption, are less pessimistic than in previous months – current indicator is the best from March 2020, and leading – from the beginning of the 2024.
+Compared to May 2025, among others, pessimistic forecasts about the country's economic situation and assessments regarding the possibility of making important purchases have improved.
+According to respondents, the growth in consumer prices is expected to continue.

-Consumer concerns about the threat posed by the current situation in Ukraine are slightly bigger than in April 2025.
-According to 29% of respondents, the conflict on Ukrainian territory poses a major threat to Poland's sovereignty and independence (vs. 28% a month earlier), and in the opinion of 26% – to the Polish economy (vs. 25%).
-According to 8% of respondents, the war in Ukraine is a major threat to their personal financial situation (vs. 7% in April 2025).
-Losing their job or closing their own business because of the war is definitely feared by 2% of respondents (vs. 1% a month before), and 8% see the possibility of such a situation (vs. 9%).
+Consumer concerns about the threat posed by the current situation in Ukraine are either smaller or similar to those expressed a month before.
+According to 29% of respondents (similar to May 2025), the conflict on Ukrainian territory poses a major threat to Poland's sovereignty and independence, while 24% consider it as a significant threat to the Polish economy (vs. 26%).
+According to 7% of respondents (vs. 8% in May 2025) the war in Ukraine is a major threat to their personal financial situation.
+Only 1% (vs. 2% a month before) definitely fear losing their job or having to close their own business because of the war, while 8% still see the possibility of such a situation.

 CURRENT CONSUMER